Joseph Howard Hodges: Coadjutor Bishop and Bishop of Wheeling-Charleston

 Hodges was named as coadjutor bishop of what was then the Diocese of Wheeling by Pope John XXIII on May 31, 1961.
-Upon the death of Archbishop John Swint, Hodges automatically succeeded him as the fifth bishop of Wheeling on November 23, 1962.

-Hodges attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
+Upon the death of Archbishop John Swint, Hodges automatically succeeded him as the fifth bishop of Wheeling on November 23, 1962.Hodges attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 He dedicated much of his administration to implementing the reforms of the Council in the diocese, establishing a Liturgical Commission, Priests' Senate, Sisters' Council, and Cursillo movement.

 A strong supporter of ecumenism, Hodges established a Commission for Religious Unity in 1964, co-founded the Joint Commission of Roman Catholics and Episcopalians in 1978 with the episcopal bishop of West Virginia, and joined the West Virginia Council of Churches in 1981.
 He mandated parish councils in 1968, introduced extraordinary ministers in 1970 and permanent deacons in 1975, and renovated the exterior and interior of St. Joseph's Cathedral in Wheeling in 1973.

 The Vatican renamed the Diocese of Wheeling as the Diocese of Wheeling-Charleston on August 21, 1974.
 In 1976, Hodges established the diocesan Pro-Life Office and led a public protest against the opening of a health clinic in Wheeling that provided abortion services to women.
 Hodges was also known as a social reformer, using his office to challenge the social, economic, and political injustice in Appalachia.

-He publicly supported the civil rights movement, urged local parishes to begin social outreach programs, and established such social ministry programs as kitchens to serve the hungry and elderly-assistance programs.
+Hodges publicly supported the American civil rights movement, urged local parishes to begin social outreach programs, and established such social ministry programs as kitchens to serve the hungry and elderly-assistance programs.
 He served as chairman of the USCCB Ad Hoc Committee for the Campaign for Human Development.